YAC-Sponsored GCER 2013 Live-Blog Challenge

-After the huge success at GCER 2010, the Live-Blog Challenge is back for GCER 2011!
-For those who don't know, the GCER Live-Blog Challenge is your chance to let your team's friends/sponsors/parents/supporters follow what's happening at GCER, and preserve the GCER experience for you and anyone else to relive later, by competing to produce the best live-blog documenting the events at GCER 2011!
+The 4th Annual GCER Live-Blog Challenge is back for GCER 2013!
+For those who don't know, the GCER Live-Blog Challenge is your chance to let your team's friends/sponsors/parents/supporters follow what's happening at GCER, and preserve the GCER experience for you and anyone else to relive later, by competing to produce the best live-blog documenting the events at GCER 2013!

-Live-Blogs should be finished and passwords removed by July 16, 11:59PM Central Time.
+Live-Blogs should be finished and passwords removed by July 13, 11:59PM CST.

 - Choose a blogging service.
-Your team may use whatever blogging service you wish; we have found that Posterous.com is quite good.
+Your team may use whatever blogging service you wish.

-- Before the start of GCER, e-mail your team name, team ID number, and the URL of your blog to botballyac AT gmail DOT com .
+- Before the start of GCER, e-mail your team name, division (Botball Team or Adult), team ID number (if in the Botball Team division), and the URL of your blog to botballyac AT gmail DOT com .

 - Before the start of GCER, post a small amount of material about your last-minute preparations for GCER, and your expectations for the tournament.
 A short summary of your strategy, especially including anything you think will make a difference at the tournament, should be posted before GCER also.